Planning & Housing Letters

 Why these letters are so hard to understand

 Letters from councils, housing associations, and planning departments use specific legal and planning terminology.
-Whether it's a planning enforcement notice, a Section 21, a noise complaint, or a housing benefit letter — the language rarely makes clear what you actually need to do.
+Whether it's a planning enforcement notice, an eviction notice, a noise complaint, or a housing benefit letter — the language rarely makes clear what you actually need to do.
+Tenancy rules have also recently changed, so older advice online may be out of date.

 Upload your planning or housing letter and we'll explain exactly what it means, your rights, and any deadlines.